-Congratulations to Dr. Clarisa R. Gracia, M.D., M.S.C.E. for winning the 2012 ASRM Ira and Ester Rosenwaks New Investigator Award.
+Congratulations to Erica E. Marsh, M.D., winner of the 2015 Ira and Ester Rosenwaks New Investigator Award.

-Nominations are being sought for the 2013 Ira and Ester Rosenwaks New Investigator Award.
+Nominations are being sought for the 2016 Ira and Ester Rosenwaks New Investigator Award.

 This award recognizes a member of the American Society for Reproductive Medicine who has made outstanding contributions to clinical or basic research in reproductive sciences published within ten (10) years after receiving a doctoral degree or completing residency/fellowship training.
 The recipient will have made original research contributions that significantly impact the field independently of his or her mentors.
 Other factors to be considered in making the award will include conceptual breakthrough, the significance of the research to allied fields of investigation, and development of new and innovative clinical or research methodologies.

 Nominations may be submitted to Andrew R. La Barbera, Ph.D., ASRM Chief Scientific Officer, by members of the Society before June 1, 2016.
 Nominations must include a letter of nomination and the nominee’s curriculum vitae, bibliography and summary of research accomplishments in the field of reproductive medicine, and must be accompanied by letters of support from at least two additional senior members of the Society and/or scientific collaborators attesting to the originality and significance of the work.
 The recipient will be selected by the Executive Committee and notified by August 1, 2016.
 Previous nominees will be considered.